Kothagudem

-Kothagudem is a city in Telangana.
-It serves as the headquarters of the Bhadradri Kothagudem district of the Indian state of Telangana.
-It was a portion of large Zamindari estate known as Husanabad Shankaragiri or Palvancha Zamindari in the Nizam's Dominion.
-Estate name was given by Captain Glasfurd.
-The Zamindar of Bhadrachalam was Zamindar of Palvancha also.
+Kothagudem is a city in the Indian state of Telangana.
+It serves as the headquarters of Telangana's Bhadradri Kothagudem district.
+It was a part of the large Zamindari estate known as Husanabad Shankaragiri or Palvancha Zamindari in the Nizam's Dominion.
+The estate's name was given by Captain Glasfurd.
+The Zamindar of Bhadrachalam was also Zamindar of Palvancha.

 Geography

 Kothagudem is located at 17.55°N 80.618°E. It has an average elevation of 89 metres (295 ft) above sea level.
-The North of Kothagudem borders Chhattisgarh state which is approximately 120 km from the town.
+The North of Kothagudem borders Chhattisgarh state which is approximately 670 km from the town.